Skip to content

 Coverage is worthless if you cannot line two books up.
 The feed should map every bookmaker and market to one event and selection model, so comparing prices is a lookup rather than a reconciliation project.

 Ask to see the response shape.
-A consistent, documented schema with an OpenAPI spec is a sign the provider has solved normalisation; a per-book grab-bag is a sign you will solve it for them.
+A consistent, documented schema with an OpenAPI spec is a sign the provider has solved normalisation.
+A per-book grab-bag is a sign you will solve it for them.

 Delivery and efficiency